DenizeScheffold/scrabble-tdd/README.md

 Extra assignment:
 ● You can play a :double or a :triple letter.
 ● You can play a :double or a :triple word.

-The test should ensure:
-The letters have the correct value.
-No other characters than the letters of the English alphabet are inputted.
-The correct score is given.